Alaska independents defy political norms in race to unseat Republicans

 In a state that strongly favors Republican representation at the federal level of government, a Democratic run may prove unwinnable.
 But what happens when a candidate with a good amount of platform crossover runs without the “D” next to their name on the ballot?

-A consultant familiar with Alaskan politics and campaigns, who could not be named given their work in the current election cycle, said that there is a bump in polling, but independent candidates start with fewer resources and less institutional support than major party candidates.
+A consultant familiar with Alaskan politics and campaigns, who could not be named given their work in the current election cycle, said that when analyzing results over multiple election cycles, independents frequently outperform the smaller party in a given district.
+However, independent candidates start with fewer resources and less institutional support than major party candidates.

 “There’s been built in small, but significant, advantages for independent candidates over minor candidates in a given district,” they said.
 “I can’t think of a single race where you compared those districts together that the independent doesn’t at least slightly outperform a Democrat.”